Morthor/flutter_platform_experiment/README.md

 `flutter run -d macos`

 ---
-You can also run the app on the different platforms through your the interface of Android Studio or Visual Studio Code.
+You can also run the app on the different platforms through the interface of Android Studio or Visual Studio Code.